nio-blocks/simulator/README.md

 ## Blocks

-Ok, we've got some Generators and some Triggers, now it's time to make a block !
+Ok, we've got some Generators and some Triggers, now it's time to make a block!
 We're going to use [Python's multiple inheritance](https://docs.python.org/3.4/tutorial/classes.html#multiple-inheritance) support to make this happen; your block just needs to inherit from a Generator and one or more Triggers.
 It will also need to inherit from Block, this must be the last import too.